-The endowment of the Valley Community Foundation is included in The Community Foundation for Greater New Haven, Inc. (the Corporation), which is a Connecticut registered investment adviser, and presents all investment performance information net of expenses.1
+The Corporation is a Connecticut registered investment adviser and presents all investment performance information net of expenses.1

 Net of expenses means net of the direct costs incurred in the operation of the Commingled Fund that holds the proprietary and organization funds’ endowment and endowment-like assets.

-The Foundation’s FY18 (ending December 31st) externally-audited annual cost of Comingled fund expenses was sixty-two points, or 0.62%, and allocated to every component and organization fund on a pro-rata basis.
+The Foundation’s FY20 (ending December 31st) externally-audited annual cost of Comingled fund expenses was eighty-eight points, or 0.88%, and allocated to every component and organization fund on a pro-rata basis.

 Investment Management and Spending Options: